techspec8/Active-Directory/README.md

 - Create Resources in Azure
 - Configure Network Interface (NIC)
 - Check Connectivity between VM's
+- Enable ICMPv4 on Server
-- Step 4
+-

 <h2>Deployment and Configuration Steps</h2>

 <p>Start by creating a Resource Group in Azure with a Domain Controller VM (Windows Server 2022) named “DC-1”, then a client VM using (Windows 10) named “Client-1”.
-Be sure to use the same Resource Group and Vnet that was created in DC-1.
+Be sure you're using the same Vnet/Subnet that was created in DC-1.
 <p>
 <img src= https://i.imgur.com/KZXdOjx.png
 </p>